dubicube/minitel2.0/README.md

 The board is pretty impressive, as complete data and address buses are wired between the microcontroller, the graphical processor and the RAM memory.
 But it is exactly the board we need to remove.

 ## Hardware used in project
 This project replaces the digital board of the minitel with a board based on a Zynq system on chip from Xilinx.
 This SoC allows to develop custom programmable logic to control the screen and the keyboard, while having 2 processors ARM cortex A9 to execute some software.
 The board used has been bought from a chinese vendor named QMTECH.
-Reference here: [http://www.chinaqmtech.com/xilinx_zynq_soc](http://www.chinaqmtech.com/xilinx_zynq_soc "http://www.chinaqmtech.com/xilinx_zynq_soc").
+Reference here: [http://www.chinaqmtech.com/xilinx_zynq_soc](http://www.chinaqmtech.com/xilinx_zynq_soc "http://www.chinaqmtech.com/xilinx_zynq_soc") (It seems the website is down.
+I still have the schematic as pdf.
+Maybe I will add it to the repo.).
 The board used is the square one with the XC7Z010 chip, bought for 42€ on Aliexpress.
 It seems the board is not well decoupled, but I never had issues with that.
 ![The board used](http://nwzimg.wezhan.hk/contents/sitefiles3604/18020567/images/2758872.jpg "The board used")

 However, the main sources of this project are independant of the hardware chip, so the user can easily adapt them for another board.